Q1. Why is recycling important?

 • TC Recycling in Mars, PA

 • WM (fka.
-Waste Management) in Akron, Ohio
+Waste Management) in Oakwood Village, Ohio

 Waste collection and recycling programs are provided by the 59 communities in Cuyahoga County, not the Solid Waste District.
 Your community contracts with a MRF for processing the collected recyclables.